AnnArborTees/img-manip/readme.md

 make install # this creates a symlink so you only need to run it once
 ```

+## TO USE:

+Run `bin/mockbot help` to see the list of subcommands and how they're used.
+Any number of subcommands can be specified in a single invocation of `mockbot`.

 ### Deployment

 #### New method